dotnet/docs-maui/docs/user-interface/controls/picker.md

 }
 ```

 This method obtains the `SelectedIndex` property value, and uses the value to retrieve the selected item from the `Items` collection.
-Because each item in the `Items` collection is a `string`, they can be displayed by a `Label` without requiring a cast.
+Because each item in the `Items` collection is a `string`, they can be displayed by a <xref:Microsoft.Maui.Controls.Label> without requiring a cast.

 > [!NOTE]
 > A <xref:Microsoft.Maui.Controls.Picker> can be initialized to display a specific item by setting the `SelectedIndex` property.
 However, the `SelectedIndex` property must be set after initializing the `Items` collection.